CB Breogán: Rivalries

 Breogán has had different rivals throughout its history.
 Breogán's biggest rival during its first decades of existence was CB OAR Ferrol, which disappeared in 1996.
 Club Ourense Baloncesto was a rival as well, especially during the 2014–15 season in which they eliminated Breogán in the playoff finals to go back to the Liga ACB – although they couldn't materialise their promotion due to – as well as Básquet Coruña, a team they faced quite a lot of times during Breogán's tenures in the 2nd tier during the 2010s.

-That being said, Obradoiro CAB – based in Santiago de Compostela, Galicia's capital – have become Breogán's fiercest rivals since the beginning of the 2010s.
-They were brought from the bottom leagues to the Liga ACB after a long judicial process in 2009, and Raúl López, former Breogán chairman, left the club in a very bad financial state to become Obradoiro's chairman in 2010, which Breogán fans saw as treason and started the rivalry, which had been non-existent before because Breogán had a much bigger and better history up until that point.
-Nowadays, with Breogán fully up and running after overcoming a very difficult financial situation, both of them are in Liga ACB and face each other in the Galician Derby in what is considered one of the biggest – if not the biggest – rivalries in Spanish basketball.
+Obradoiro CAB, in Santiago de Compostela, brought to the Liga ACB after a long judicial process, have opposed Breogán since the early 2010s.
+I n 2009, Raúl López, former Breogán chairman, left the club in a very bad financial state, becoming Obradoiro's chairman in 2010.
+This action offended Breogán fans, initiating the rivalry.
+Now, Breogán and Obradoiro both are in Liga ACB and face each other in the Galician Derby.

 Former Breogán's head coach Paco Olmos' departure to San Pablo Burgos in January 2022 also kicked off a bit of a rivalry between both fanbases, although it soon went away after San Pablo Burgos' relegation in May 2022 and Paco Olmos being sacked later that year.